Caring And Curious: A Conversation With Founder Katie McCarron

 As with many inspiring success stories, necessity was the mother of invention when it came to Portland Pet Food Company.
 Or, to be more exact, Kate McCarron was the mother of the invention.
-Her love for her own dog, and her natural curiosity and entrepreneurial spirit, has resulted in the company’s remarkable success.
+Her love for her own dog, along with her natural curiosity and entrepreneurial spirit, has resulted in the company’s remarkable success.
 So in honor of International Women’s Day, we sat down with Kate and asked her to share the some of her insights around pet ownership and following a dream with great purpose.

 Q: Tell us a little bit about what led you to start Portland Pet Food.

 KATIE: Well, it was really out of necessity, to feed an elderly dog who was not thriving.
 She had given up on commercial dog food and was a very picky eater to begin with.
 So I started cooking, Rosie started eating, and she started to regain weight and grow a shinier coat.
 She lived for another two and a half years.
 So I thought it would be important to start this company to share the benefits of an all natural diet of human-grade food with other dogs and their owners.